Academic Policies and Petitions

 How do I petition?

 If you are working with a DRC Access Consultant on a second language modification petition, please submit materials to your Access Consultant.
+Please do not submit language modification petitions using the electronic form.

 Completed petitions typically include: